-- Administer diluted COSELA solution as a 30-minute intravenous infusion completed within 4 hours prior to the start of chemotherapy. - Diluted COSELA solution must be administered with an infusion set, including an in-line filter (0.2 or 0.22 micron).
-Compatible in-line filters include polyethylene sulfone, polyvinylidene fluoride, and cellulose acetate. - Do not administer diluted COSELA solution with a polytetrafluorethylene (PTFE) in-line filter.
-PTFE in-line filters are not compatible with diluted COSELA solution. - Do not co-administer other drugs through the same infusion line. - Do not co-administer other drugs through a central access device unless the device supports co-administration of incompatible drugs. - Upon completion of infusion of diluted COSELA solution, the infusion line/cannula must be flushed with at least 20 mL sterile 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.
+- Administer diluted COSELA solution as a 30-minute intravenous infusion completed no more than 4 hours prior to the start of chemotherapy. - Diluted COSELA solution must be administered with an infusion set, including an in-line filter (0.2 or 0.22 micron).
+Compatible in-line filters include polyethersulfone (PES), polyvinylidene fluoride (PVDF), and cellulose acetate (CA). - Do not administer diluted COSELA solution with a polytetrafluorethylene (PTFE) in-line filter as it is not compatible.
+PTFE is acceptable for use in air vent filters. - Do not co-administer other drugs through the same infusion line. - Do not co-administer other drugs through a central access device unless the device supports co-administration of incompatible drugs. - Upon completion of infusion of diluted COSELA solution, the infusion line/cannula must be flushed with at least 20 mL sterile 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP.